Siddhant-Ray/siddhant-ray.github.io/README.md

 #### Deployment

 Deploying your website to [GitHub Pages](https://pages.github.com/) is the most popular option.
-Starting version [v0.3.5](https://github.com/alshedivat/al-folio/releases/tag/v0.3.5), **al-folio** will automatically re-deploy your webpage each time you push new changes to your repository! :sparkles:
+The site will automatically re-deploy your webpage each time you push new changes to your repository! :sparkles:

 **For personal and organization webpages:**
 1. Rename your repository to `<your-github-username>.github.io` or `<your-github-orgname>.github.io`.